 - Presidential Candidate John McCain in Something Awful's The McCain Ascendancy by Robert Ludlum

-- American Dad: The trigger phrase that Stan Smith used to make his daughter into a Tykebomb is something that no-one would ever say accidentally...
-"I'm getting fed up with this orgasm!"
+- American Dad!: The trigger phrase that Stan Smith used to make his daughter into a Tyke-Bomb was specifically selected to be something that no-one would ever say accidentally: "I'm getting fed up with this orgasm!"